 For the discerning customer who enjoys peace, quietness, space and breathtaking air in Addis Ababa Entoto Natural Park is for you.
 This state run park is set in a tranquil on the top of Mt.
 Entoto.
-It’s ideal for relaxing or a base for touring, mountain climbing, hillwalking, etc. The area is a painters and photographers paradise.
+It’s ideal for relaxing, mountain climbing, hillwalking, etc. The area is a painters and photographers paradise.
 This stunning natural park is the most recent park to Addis Ababa.
 It offers excellent standards of cleanliness.
 Entoto Natural Park has all essential facilities to ensure that visitors will enjoy their stay.
 Some of the onsite facilities include aquarium, horse riding, children’s playground, hotels, restaurants, campsites and many more.
 Entoto Natural Park is a unique place to discover history, nature and adventure in Addis Ababa.

 Unity Park of Ethiopia is one of the most recently established parks in the country, and this park comprises animal enclosures, landscaped open areas, antique and vintage cars, and generational legacy of Ethiopia and Ethiopians.

 It was officially opened for public and begun operation on Thursday, October 10, 2019.
 That was the first time the palace was fully renovated.
 It incorporates modern restrooms, cafeterias, ticket counter, and information technology infrastructures.
 The construction of the park took seven months to complete.
 The park is built making children, elders and people with disabilities into consideration.
 There is a guiding map that locates several destinations in the compound of the park.
 Unity Park is estimated to cost roughly 5 billion Ethiopian birr.
 This is done as part of the ongoing campaign to boost tourism in Ethiopia.
 The park includes: